griffi-gh/nix-tizen-sdk/README.md

 `unfree`/`unfreeRedistributable`, so you may need to enable `allowUnfree` in your Nix configuration)

+The SDK root is at `/opt/tizen-studio` inside the package's output to avoid conflicts.

 ## Updating

 To update the index, run the provided `generate_index.nu` script